emriti/tea-app/readme.md

 ```

 ## Kubernetes Manifest
-And then, I created replicateset and service for this docker image
+And then, I created replicaset and service for this docker image

 ### foo-replicaset.yaml
 ```yaml